18z/18z/README.md

 - ⚡ Fun fact: ...
 -->

-I'm the cofounder and the team lead of [Quark Engine](https://github.com/quark-engine/quark-engine).
+Cofounder/Team lead of [Quark Engine](https://github.com/quark-engine/quark-engine).

 Here are what I do:
 1. Build team for Quark Engine, now we have four excellent members.